iArcanic/irsm-cw2/executive-report.md

 Data protection controls will maintain the confidentiality, integrity, and availability of the company's sensitive data assets.
 These include:

-- Data classification and post processing actions based on sensitivity and value of the data
+- Data classification and post processing actions based on sensitivity and value of the data such as by using Microsoft BitLocker
-- Data loss prevention mechanisms to help recover data in the event of unauthorised data usage or transfer
+- Data loss prevention mechanisms such as Microsoft Defender to help recover data in the event of unauthorised data usage or transfer
+- Anti-malware scanning and email filtering through Symantec Email Security
 - Secure backup schemes with thorough data restoration protocols and offsite storage
 - Encryption of data at rest, in transit, and when being backed-up